Honest Travel Guide to Sabah

 • Beware of jellyfish.
 The sting of box jellyfish can be fatal to child.

-• Food poisoning bacteria multiply fast in our warm weather.
+• Bacteria that cause food poisoning multiply fast in our warm weather.
 Eat the food while it is still hot / fresh.

 • You always can find Pharmacy / Drug Store such as Watson and Guardian nearby.